 For more than a year, WRA’s design and permitting staff worked to complete final plans and obtain permits for this high-profile project.
-The design team, led by Brian Bartell, Andrew Smith, and former colleague Ben Snyder, modeled every aspect of the work to create restoration plans that met every requirement and could be carried out by the contractor working on the site.
+The design team, led by Andrew Smith, PE and former colleagues Brian Bartell and Ben Snyder, PE, modeled every aspect of the work to create restoration plans that met every requirement and could be carried out by the contractor working on the site.
 To begin to improve the downstream reaches of York Creek, a strategy was finalized to excavate a large part of the impounded sediment, but to leave some of the gravel and rocks, to move naturally with streamflow and restore degraded habitat over the next few rainy seasons.
 The team, with oversight from geomorphologist Virginia Mahacek, also designed 36 bioengineered log structures that have been placed carefully in the stream below the former dam site.
 These “habitat complexity” features proved to be a crucial element in the restoration project, as they are expected to capture and hold in place some of the beneficial sediment left in the stream channel that will cascade down with the first big stormflows.
 The structures will also trap branches and leaves, forming thick underwater tangles that young steelhead and other species seek out.

 WRA regulatory and biological staff, including Amy Parravano, Brian Freiermuth, and Erik Schmidt, expedited and completed the permitting process, coordinating and submitting applications to all State and federal agencies to ensure that permits were issued for construction on time – and following up with monitoring so all permit requirements were met.
 Biologists Stewart DesMeules and Nick Brinton relocated 103 juvenile steelhead from a small pool and wetland area below the dam, and 29 resident rainbow trout (Oncorhynchus mykiss that are unable to migrate to the ocean) from the marshy, sediment-filled reservoir area above the dam, so they would not be harmed during construction.